 sudo rm -f /usr/local/bin/yarn

-Clean Up Yarn Cache and Configuration
+Clean User Yarn Cache and Config

 rm -rf ~/.yarn ~/.yarnrc ~/.yarnrc.yml